gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

                 .. tab-item:: Q2

                     A string can be turned to a list using the list function.
-Modify the oldlist to be list("ate").
+Modify the origlist to be list("ate").

                     .. code-block:: python